owid/owid-grapher/db/readme.md

 ### Reverting a migration

-To revert the last migration on **your local development server**, use `yarn typeorm migration:revert`.
+To revert the last migration on **your local development server**, use `yarn revertLastDbMigration`.
 Running that repeatedly will revert additional migrations.
 This is useful when working with migrations locally – when you make a change to an existing migration, you need to revert and re-run it.

 If the migration **has been run in production**, create a new migration that is a duplicate of the one you want to revert, and then swap the `up` and `down` functions.